doritoes/ipgiraffe.com/8_Next_Steps.md

 # Next Steps
+Congratuluations on completing this exercise!
+You have learned and demonstrated some new cloud skills.

+I recommend you consider the following to expand on your new knowleged.
+Make some predictions, do the research, then test it to see for yourself.

 ## Look in to arm64 vs x86_64 Architecture
 What are the cost implications?
+- ARM64 (Graviton2) - cheaper but less x86-specific optimizations
+  - how much cheaper?
+  - does your code ned modifications to run on ARM64?
+- x86_64 - compatibility

 ## Try Different Runtimes
 - Nodejs